oVirt/ovirt-site/source/develop/release-management/features/sla/soft-host-to-vm-affinity-support.html.md

 ### Benefit to oVirt
 Enhance affinity groups to support vm to host affinity.

-### Data Base
+### DataBase

-the plan is to add more resources like hosts to affinity groups.
+The plan is to add more resources like hosts to affinity groups.

 The table structure of *affinity_group_members* will be altered